GOVTNZ/cwp-recipe-guidance/CONTRIBUTING.md

 # Contributing to this project

 ## Copyright and licensing
-The source code for this CKAN extension is licensed under the BSD 3-clause Licence.
-By contributing source code to this CKAN extension, you are agreeing to license your contributions under and on the terms of the BSD 3-clause Licence.
+The source code for this SilverStripe module is licensed under the BSD 3-clause Licence.
+By contributing source code to this SilverStripe module, you are agreeing to license your contributions under and on the terms of the BSD 3-clause Licence.

 Please note that your licence is irrevocable and royalty-free.
 You or your licensors retain any copyright in your contributions while allowing others to re-use the source code in any way they like as long as they meet the